 These webinars are geared towards a general adult audience, although content is appropriate for upper middle and high school students.
 The webinars are being presented during April and May at 4 pm each day, Monday through Friday.
 Webinars will be short--30 minutes--with time for questions following the presentation.
 Registration is required for each webinar.

 19-lesson 4th grade cetacean (whale/dolphin) curriculum.
 Contains 9 lessons on North Atlantic right whales.
 One lesson has been adapted for 1st grade.

 4 or 5-day adult educational "day camp" programs are offered once or twice a year.
 These classes combine classroom-based presentations and hands-on activities with outdoor field experiences.
 Based at the GTMNERR classroom in the town of Marineland, the cost for each class is $125 for the week.
-The next class, Exploring our Environment--Facing the Future is scheduled for April 16-19, 2018.
-Pre-registration is required, and space is limited.
+There is not currently a class scheduled.
+Please check back, or request to be notified, when the next class is planned.
 If you have any questions, please contact Maia at 386-437-7464 or by email.